guisouza/AbstractJS/README.md

 Abstract xEngine
 =========
 Abstract xEngine is a parser system that gives your HTML super-powers.
-Its a way to attribute actions to HTML elements and you can easily make AjaxCalls form validations or even create controllers or models just with HTML.
+Its a way to attribute actions and behaviors to HTML elements and you can easily make AjaxCalls, form validations or even create controllers or models just with HTML.

 for example :